futel/dialplan-functions/README-deploy.md

 # Update an existing instance

-eg:

 - source venv/bin/activate
 - cd app
-- chalice deploy --stage dev
+- chalice deploy --stage stage

 Twilio SIP components and DigitalOcean networking components do not need to be updated, since the URLs have not changed.